corsairmarks/leader_traits_merge_add/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

+### When to Install

+This mod can be safely added or removed from your savegame after the game has started.
+It replaces two core trait definitions files but does not add gameplay objects.
+If you remove it, your game will work normally.
+All species will keep their current traits, but you will no longer be able to apply species templates with them to Pops without those traits.

 ### Recommended Dependency Mods

 [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) ensures your leaders have all the appropriate leader traits for their species traits, which is often why players want to create species with Psionic/Cybernetic/Brain Slug Host/Erudite.
 Technically optional, but highly recommended so the game adds leader traits like you intuitively expect.